cswelton/power_rankings/README.md

 **`pip install 'power_rankings@git+https://github.com/cswelton/power_rankings@master'`**

-When installed, you will be able to view the help menus with:
+When installed, you will be able to view the help menus for these two programs with:

 #### sync-golfgenius --help